HISPlayer/Unreal_Engine_Media_Player/README.md

 <br>

-### :rocket: NEW! :rocket:
->**HISPlayer Video Upload and Hosting**
+### :rocket: HISPlayer Video Upload and Hosting :rocket:

->
->HISPlayer allows you to upload and host any video files from your computer and convert them into HLS/DASH streams that can be played with our [FREE](https://github.com/HISPlayer/Unreal_Engine_Media_Player/releases/tag/v2.9.0.1) Unreal Engine Video Player SDK inside your apps.
+>HISPlayer allows you to upload and host any video files from your computer, converting them into HLS/DASH streams that can be played with our [FREE](https://github.com/HISPlayer/Unreal_Engine_Media_Player/releases/tag/v2.9.0.1) Unreal Engine Video Player SDK inside your apps.
 With this powerful feature, it is now easier than ever before to include video streaming inside your Unreal (UE) projects.
 >
 >We help you with the full end-to-end setup, **[start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**